TurkeyMcMac/ts3d/README.md

 The ctf API is included, but not the executable.
 To run the tests, you will need to install that in your PATH yourself.

-To update the depencies from Github, run ./update-all from external/.
+To update the depencies from Github, run `external/update-all`.